Search

 We’ve provided an introduction to the topic of inclusive language and why it’s so important.
 If you’d like to learn more (and there is plenty more to learn!), we recommend the following resources:

 Inclusive language is just one step towards a more inclusive workplace and a positive company culture.
-To learn more about creating an environment in which your employees can thrive, read this guide on how to provide an excellent employee experience (EX), discover the best strategies for fostering a healthy work-life balance, and check out these five steps you can take to support mental health in the workplace.
+To learn more about creating an environment in which your employees can thrive, read this guide on how to provide an excellent employee experience (EX), discover the best strategies for fostering a healthy work-life balance, and visit our website.

 Picture of Anika Wegner